A multicultural group of pedestrians crowds the sidewalk on London's popular Oxford Street.

 PPI mis-selling claims

 According to MoneySavingExpert, Martin Lewis, “PPI mis-selling is the UK’s single biggest financial scandal in living memory.”
 Widely mis-sold to customers who were either ineligible or unlikely to benefit from it, with banks and lenders failing to disclose the terms and limitations of the product, PPI was often added to loans and credit agreements without explicit consent.
 By 2019, compensation payouts for PPI mis-selling reached over £38 billion.
-Law firm Harcus Parker is hoping to launch a new no-win, no-fee claim in a bid to recover a further £18 billion in PPI premiums.

 The surge in group litigation popularity is closely tied to the evolution of digital platforms and social media, which have transformed the way people learn about and join collective claims.

-Social media amplifies awareness and mobilises action
+Social media spreads awareness

 When high-profile cases are discussed on platforms like X, Facebook, and TikTok, they reach people who may have been affected but were unaware of the legal action.
 Social media also helps to unite people who may otherwise feel isolated or powerless against large corporations by providing a space for discussions and shared experiences.
 This collective momentum makes it easier for law firms to organise collective claims, further driving the popularity of group litigation.